Louis B. Mayer: Entertainment and leisure

-Mayer took him on a personal tour of the studio, and Foster remembers that "everybody waved to him and he waved back.
+Mayer took him on a personal tour of the studio, and Foster remembered that "everybody waved to him and he waved back.
 He spoke to people and knew them by name.
 I was shocked."
 Mayer invited him back for lunch the next day.
-But before Foster arrived, Mayer had invited every Canadian in Hollywood to meet the flier, including Fay Wray, Walter Pidgeon, Raymond Massey, Jack Carson, Rod Cameron, Deanna Durbin, Walter Huston, Ann Rutherford, and even his main competitor, Jack Warner.
+But before Foster arrived, Mayer had invited every Canadian in Hollywood to meet the flier, including Rod Cameron, Jack Carson, Deanna Durbin, Walter Huston, Raymond Massey, Walter Pidgeon, Ann Rutherford, Fay Wray, and even his main competitor, Jack Warner.
 Mayer told him, "When this war is over, if you want to come back here, I'll find a job for you."
 Foster said "It was like he was the father I never knew."

 Politics

 Active in Republican Party politics, Mayer served as the vice chairman of the California Republican Party in 1931 and 1932, and as its state chairman in 1932 and 1933.
 As a delegate to the 1928 Republican National Convention in Kansas City, Mayer supported Secretary of Commerce Herbert Hoover of California.
 Mayer became friends with California Governor James Rolph Jr., Oakland Tribune publisher Joseph R. Knowland, and Marshall Hale.
 Joseph M. Schenck was an alternate delegate at the convention.
 Mayer was a delegate to the 1932 Republican National Convention with fellow Californians Knowland, Rolph, and Earl Warren.
 Mayer endorsed President Herbert Hoover's failed reelection bid.

 During the 1934 California gubernatorial election Mayer was strongly opposed to the Democratic candidate Upton Sinclair, instead preferring the Republican Frank Merriam.
-Mayer's MGM and other film studios deducted a days pay from their employees to raise an anti-Sinclair fund that amounted to $500,000.
+Mayer's MGM and other film studios deducted a day's pay from their employees to raise an anti-Sinclair fund that amounted to $500,000.
 Irving Thalberg was to lead MGM's anti-Sinclair campaign and the studio recruited Carey Wilson to create a series of anti-Sinclair propaganda films.
 These films, directed by Felix E. Feist, included fake newsreels of Sinclair supporters who were portrayed as bums and criminals.
-They were shown in Californian movie theaters, with one episode featuring hired actors as Sinclair supporters speaking with foreign accents.
+They were shown in California movie theaters, with one episode featuring hired actors as Sinclair supporters speaking with foreign accents.